learn-co-students/module-4-code-challenge-round-1-nyc-web--mod-4-code-challenge-round-1-dumbo-web-051319-v2-1580912977/README.md

 2. Render a list of books that show the book title and book img
 3. Clicking on a book in the Book List should add it to the Book Shelf
 4. Clicking on a book in the Book Shelf should remove it from the Book Shelf
-5. Add a form that allows the user to add a book to the Book List (this should _NOT_ persist)
+5. Add a controlled form that allows the user to add a book to the Book List (this should _NOT_ persist)
 6. BONUS: Each book can only be added to Book Shelf one time (Book Shelf should not have duplicate books)

 ![bookshelf gif](BookShelf.gif)